BlackPixel-AU/jeleel_yeah/README.md

 ## ✨ Version 1.1
-- Fixed issue that stopped login batch file from being created correctly.
+- Fixed issue that stopped the login batch file from being created correctly.
 - Wrapped most functions in a try-catch for exceptions.
 - Script will now check if files exist before overwriting them.
 - Replaced some hard-coded items with variables.